 - Select Continue (this must be done to enable text messaging)

 - Select Confirm

 If a student indicates via the screening that they are experiencing symptoms, the Health Services staff will contact them.
 Students may also call the Health Center directly if they have any questions at 585-245-5736 to talk with a nurse.

-Masks are required for entry to dining centers and must be worn by employees and diners at all times, except when seated to eat.
+Masks are required and must be worn by employees and diners at all times, except when seated to eat.
 Where possible separate entrances and exits have been established, and queues are kept to a minimum with distancing indicators.